software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 The Sprint Review gave the Product Owner many new ideas on how to improve the application.
 Here's how the Product Owner is describing the Sprint 2 goals in the Sprint Planning event:

 > "It's great that we now have the basic functionality for managing quizzes!
-What we now need is a way for the teacher to add questions to quizzes and student to take the published quizzes.
+What we now need is a way for the teacher to categorize quizzes and student to take the published quizzes.
 >
-> The teacher should be able to add questions to a quiz.
-For example the "The capital cities of Europe" quiz could have a question "What is the capital of Finland?".
-A question has a question text, for example "What is the capital of Finland?", a correct answer, for example "Helsinki" and a difficulty level.
-The difficulty level is either "Easy", "Normal" or "Hard".
-The default difficulty level is "Normal".
+> To quickly see which quizzes are published and which are not, there should be some way for the teacher to filter the quiz list based on the published status.
+There could be for example "All", "Published", and "Not published" tabs at the top of the list.
+Similarly, the teacher should also be able to filter the question list based on the difficulty level.
+Like with the quiz list, there could be for example "All", "Easy", "Normal" and "Hard" tabs at the top of the list.
 >
-> There should be a page with a form for adding a question to a quiz.
-The teacher should not be able to add a question with a blank question text or correct answer, or without a difficulty level.
-Added questions of a quiz should be listed on a separate page.
-There should be a link to both these pages in the quiz edit page.
+> To be able to categorize quizzes, the teacher should be able to add a category.
+A category has a name, for example "Vocabulary" and a description, for example "Questions related to the vocabulary of a language".
+The name can't be blank and there can't be multiple categories with the same name.
+The description is optional.
+There should be a form for adding a category and a separate page for listing the added categories.
+The categories should be listed in an alphabetical order based on the name.
 >
-> Once a question has been added to a quiz, the teacher should be able to delete it.
-The question list should have a "Delete" button next to each question.
-The teacher should also be able to filter the question list based on the difficulty level.
-Similarly as with the quiz list, there could be for example "All", "Easy", "Normal" and "Hard" tabs at the top of the list.
+> The teacher should be able to choose the quiz's category while adding or editing a quiz.
+There could be a dropdown menu in both forms where categories are listed in an alphabetical order based on the name.
 >
 > Once we have this basic set of features for the teachers, we can start working on the student dashboard application.
 The student dashboard should have a page that lists the published quizzes with the quiz name, description and the date when it was added.
 These quizzes should be listed from newest to oldest.
+>
+> Different students are interested in different quiz categories.
+To find interesting quizzes quickly, the student should be able to filter the quiz list based on the category.
+There could be dropdown menu at the top of the page for filtering the quizzes by a specific category.
 >
 > Each quiz name on the quiz list should be a link to a separate page where the quiz name, description and the questions are displayed.
 There should also be some kind of navigation menu from which the student can navigate to the quiz list page.
 >